oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 is truly great: short, inspiring and so lofty it could never be achieved.

-Microsoft used to have a mission statement like this: “A computer on every desk and in every home.”
+Microsoft used to have a mission statement like this: "A computer on every desk and in every home."
 This mission statement probably seemed unachieveable when it was first announced by Bill Gates in 1980.
 Thirty years later, it&rsquo;s clear that this mission statement wasn&rsquo;t lofy enough!